-If you already have a lot of money saved up and you simply want to live abroad for a year without working, you don’t have to work.
-It’s just nice to have the option in case you do need more money, because New Zealand ain’t cheap.
+If you already have a lot of money saved up and you simply want to live abroad for a year without working, you can be like some Americans living in New Zealand and simply not work.
+It’s just nice to have the option in case you do need more money because New Zealand ain’t cheap.

 With this said, even if you do have the money, I would recommend working at least for a small part of your stay.
-Getting to know the New Zealand work culture and making local friends through work is all part of the experience.
+The New Zealand work visa for US citizens allows you to get to know the New Zealand work culture and make local friends.

 If you want to base yourself in just one city for a whole year, it’s much easier to do so with the New Zealand Work Visa than it is in Australia.
 Unlike, Australia, there’s no limit to how long you can work in any given job for the 12 months you’re in the country.

-I based myself in Wellington for a year, and because New Zealanders understands why people come here, for a working holiday, they tend to be open to the idea of regular vacations (especially for hospitality).
+I based myself in Wellington for a year, and because New Zealanders understands why your working in New Zealand as an American, for a working holiday, they tend to be open to the idea of regular vacations (especially for hospitality).